 (b) The date specified in the final order imposing the penalty.

 If a penalty has not been paid by the due date, the AHJ may assign the debt to a collection agency as authorized by RCW 19.16.500 or take other action to pursue collection as authorized by law.
-If referred to a collection agency, the AHJ may add a reasonable fee, payable by the debtor, to the outstanding debt for the collection agency feeZ5.6 Payment of Administrative Penalties.
+If referred to a collection agency, the AHJ may add a reasonable fee, payable by the debtor, to the outstanding debt for the collection agency fee.

+Z5.6 Payment of Administrative Penalties.

 A check or money order payable in U.S. funds to the Washington State Department of Commerce can be mailed to: